ericfell/rfbzero/joss-paper/paper.md

 # Acknowledgements
+This research was supported by U.S. DOE award DE-AC05-76RL01830 through PNNL subcontract 535264.
 We thank Prof. David Kwabi, Thomas George, and Jordan Sosa for constructive feedback and testing.

 # References